 So, we can’t forget about gatherings in Cabarrus County.
 In 1998, Kannapolis native Kristin Rodgers took on a labor of love, Doughgirls Catering founded in 1981 by her mother and two friends.
 From weddings and reunions to other special celebrations, clients rave about their Parmesan Crusted Chicken and Party Potato Casserole.
 But the real star of a Doughgirls spread?
 “People go nuts over our brownies!” says Kristin.

-Husband and wife team Jean Luc and Ann Marie Barrucand pair as well as the wine and delicate desserts sold inside their French bakery.
+Speaking of sweets, husband and wife team Jean Luc and Ann Marie Barrucand pair as well as the wine and delicate desserts sold inside their French bakery.
 At Chocolatier Barrucand, guests can also enjoy a sandwich and take home imported French items from their Parisian market, Le Bon Vivant.
 “Oreo cheesecake is our biggest seller, but everything we make is special.” says Ann Marie.
 It’s not hard to understand why.
 The meticulously crafted confections are what make this specialty spot a must-try.

 One of the latest sugary shops in town, C3, serves up a trifecta of treats.
 Cynthia Echevarria is keeping it sweet with made to order crepes, coffee and ice cream.
 Established in April 2017, C3 has residents falling for a popular crepe called the Carolina Love.
 What’s not to love about fresh strawberries, biscoff cookie butter, a drizzle of maple syrup and homemade whipped cream?
 “The most popular ice cream is our Signature Oreo Delight,” says Cynthia.
 “It just seems like everyone loves “Oreo’s.”
 True.

-Hungry yet?
 No matter what adventure comes next, one thing is for certain—You’ll find the food to fuel it and the ideal places to recharge right here in Cabarrus County!